°F

 Altostratus (As)

-• Altostratus clouds are mid level clouds composed of ice crystals and water droplets.
+• Mid-level clouds composed of ice crystals and water droplets.

-• Tend to indicate a storm some time in the very near future.
+• Tend to indicate a storm in the near future.

 Low Level Clouds :